A common question we’re asked by business owners entering the digital space – how much does a website cost?

 However, free templates offer limited customization options and most likely lack advanced features.

-Premium themes will give you unlimited features and functions that allow you to create a unique website.
+Premium themes will increase the cost of a website, but give you unlimited features and functions that allow you to create a unique website.

-Here’s one of the premium WordPress themes that costs $64.
+Here’s one of the premium WordPress themes that cost $59.

 Image via Themeforest

-Depending on the type of premium theme and its features, you can expect to pay anywhere from $20 to $300 (or more) for a premium website theme.
+Depending on the type of premium theme and its features, you can expect the cost of a website anywhere from $20 to $300 (or more) for a premium website theme.

 Note that a premium theme may have an upfront cost or a recurring annual cost.
 Here are some popular WordPress themes and their costs: